Real-Time Email Notifications

 The Polling Problem

-Most temporary email services use polling to check for new messages.
-Your browser sends a request to the server every few seconds asking "any new emails?"
-The server checks, responds, and your browser waits and asks again.
-This creates a noticeable delay — anywhere from 5 to 30 seconds depending on the polling interval.
+Most temporary email services check for new messages using polling.
+Your browser sends a request to the server every few seconds to ask if there are any new emails.
+The server checks the inbox.
+It responds to your browser.
+Then your browser waits and asks again.
+This creates a noticeable delay.
+You might wait anywhere from 5 to 30 seconds depending on how often the browser checks.

 From a user perspective, this delay is painful.
-You have just submitted a signup form and you are staring at an empty inbox waiting for the verification email.
-You do not know if the email has not arrived yet, if it is being delayed, or if something went wrong.
-So you start clicking the refresh button, which sometimes resets the polling timer and makes the wait even longer.
+You have just submitted a signup form and you're staring at an empty inbox waiting for the verification email.
+You don't know if the email hasn't arrived yet or if it's being delayed or if something went wrong.
+You start clicking the refresh button.
+This action sometimes resets the polling timer and makes the wait even longer.

-Some services try to mask this with a "Checking for new emails..." animation, but the underlying problem remains: there is a gap between when the email actually arrives at the server and when your browser finds out about it.
+Some services try to hide this with a "Checking for new emails..." animation.
+The real problem is still there because there is a delay between the email arriving at the server and your browser finding out it is there.

-Polling also wastes bandwidth and server resources.
-Every polling request is a full HTTP round-trip, even when there are no new messages.
-Multiply that by thousands of concurrent users polling every 5 seconds and you have significant load on the server doing nothing useful.
-This is one reason why some services have slow or inconsistent performance — their infrastructure spends more time answering "no new mail" than actually processing emails.
+Polling wastes bandwidth and server resources.
+Every polling request is a full HTTP round-trip even when there are no new messages.
+If you multiply that by thousands of concurrent users polling every 5 seconds you create a heavy load on the server doing nothing useful.
+Some services have slow or inconsistent performance because of this.
+Their systems spend more time answering "no new mail" than actually processing emails.

 How Real-Time Delivery Works

-NukeMail uses Supabase Realtime, a WebSocket-based system that maintains a persistent connection between your browser and the database.
-When a new email is inserted into the messages table, Supabase immediately pushes a notification through the WebSocket to every connected client that is subscribed to that inbox.
+NukeMail uses Supabase Realtime.
+This is a system based on WebSockets that keeps a persistent connection between your browser and the database.
+When a new email arrives in the messages table, Supabase pushes a notification through the WebSocket to every client connected and subscribed to that specific inbox.

-The practical result is that emails appear in your inbox within one to two seconds of hitting the mail server.
-There is no polling interval, no refresh button, and no manual checking.
-The email just appears, usually before you have finished switching tabs back to NukeMail.
+The practical result is that emails arrive in your inbox one or two seconds after they hit the mail server.
+You don't need a polling interval, a refresh button or any manual checking.
+The email just shows up, usually before you have finished switching tabs back to NukeMail.

-The connection is lightweight — a single WebSocket uses minimal bandwidth and battery compared to repeated HTTP polling requests.
-If the connection drops (network blip, laptop sleeping), it automatically reconnects when the page becomes active again.
+The connection is lightweight.
+A single WebSocket uses minimal bandwidth and battery compared to repeated HTTP polling requests.
+If the connection drops because of a network blip or your laptop sleeping, it automatically reconnects when the page becomes active again.

 Why This Matters for Verification Emails

-The most common use case for temporary email is receiving verification codes and confirmation links.
-These are time-sensitive — some verification codes expire in 5 or 10 minutes.
-A temp email service with a 15-second polling interval wastes 15 seconds of that window on every attempt.
+Most people use temporary email to grab verification codes and confirmation links.
+These links are time-sensitive.
+Some codes expire in 5 or 10 minutes.
+A temp email service with a 15-second polling interval wastes 15 seconds of that window on every single attempt.

-With real-time delivery, the verification email appears almost immediately after the sending service dispatches it.
-You click the link or copy the code without any dead time.
-For services that send a code and then show a countdown timer, the difference between instant delivery and a 15-second delay can matter.
+Real-time delivery means your verification email shows up the moment the sending service dispatches it.
+You can click the link or copy the code right away without waiting around.
+For services that send a code and then start a countdown timer, the difference between instant delivery and a 15-second delay matters.

-This is especially relevant for two-factor authentication, where you are typically staring at a login form on one screen and your temp email on another.
-The faster the code appears, the smoother the entire flow feels.
-Real-time makes temporary email feel like using your real email inbox.
+This is important for two-factor authentication because you're usually looking at a login form on one screen and your temp email on another.
+The code appears quickly so the whole process feels fast.
+Real-time delivery makes temporary email feel just like using your real email inbox.

 Visual Feedback

-NukeMail shows a subtle pulsing indicator when your inbox is actively listening for new emails.
-This gives you confidence that the real-time connection is working — you know the system is ready to show you emails the moment they arrive.
+NukeMail displays a pulsing indicator when your inbox is actively listening for new emails.
+This confirms that the real-time connection is working.
+You know the system is ready to show you emails the moment they arrive.

-When a new email does arrive, it appears in the list with a brief fade-in animation.
-This is the only animation in the interface — everything else is static and immediate.
-The animation serves a functional purpose: it draws your eye to the new entry so you do not miss it, especially if you have looked away from the screen.
+When a new email arrives, it appears in the list with a brief fade-in animation.
+This is the only animation in the interface.
+Everything else is static and immediate.
+The animation has a functional purpose because it draws your eye to the new entry so you don't miss it if you have looked away from the screen.

-There are no desktop notifications, no sound effects, and no popup alerts.
+There are no desktop notifications, sound effects or popup alerts.
 The email simply appears in the list.
-If you are on the page, you see it.
-If you are not, it will be there when you return.
+If you are on the page you see it.
+If you're not on the page it will be there when you return.
 This keeps the experience focused and non-intrusive.

-The visual feedback design reflects the overall NukeMail philosophy: functional, not flashy.
-The pulsing dot is not an animated loading spinner meant to entertain you — it is a status indicator that communicates system state.
-The fade-in on new emails is not a decorative transition — it prevents you from missing a new entry in the list.
-Every visual element serves a purpose.
+The visual feedback design shows the NukeMail philosophy of being functional instead of flashy.
+The pulsing dot isn't an animated loading spinner built to entertain you.
+It is a status indicator that communicates system state.
+The fade-in on new emails isn't a decorative transition.
+It prevents you from missing a new entry in the list.
+Every visual element has a specific purpose.

 Technical Reliability

-The real-time subscription is scoped to your specific inbox, so you only receive notifications about emails addressed to you.
-The server does not broadcast all emails to all connected clients — each connection is filtered at the database level to only your address IDs.
+The real-time subscription is limited to your specific inbox so you only get notifications for emails sent to you.
+The server doesn't broadcast every email to every connected client.
+Each connection is filtered at the database level to show only your address IDs.

-On the server side, Haraka processes the incoming email and inserts it into the database.
-Supabase detects the insertion and pushes the notification through the Realtime channel.
-The entire pipeline from SMTP receipt to browser display typically takes 1-3 seconds, most of which is Haraka parsing the email content.
+Haraka runs on the server to process incoming email and insert it into the database.
+Supabase sees that insertion and pushes a notification through the Realtime channel.
+The full pipeline from SMTP receipt to browser display usually takes 1-3 seconds.
+Haraka parsing the email content accounts for most of that time.